AlexBaranosky/EmailClojMatic/README.md

 Setup
 -----

+To get start using the EmailClojMatic is a resources directory with a `reminders.txt` for the reminders you want to have delivered, and a `config.cljdata` to store your gmail address and password.
+You can see samples of these files in the resources directory of the source, or above this section of the README.md

-To get it working on your machine you will need to follow a few steps:
+To get it working on your machine follow these steps:

 1. edit config.cljdata to use your gmail account and password.
-It should looke like `{ :gmail-address "you@gmail.com" :password "your password" }`
+It should look like `{ :gmail-address "you@gmail.com" :password "your password" }`
-2. execute: lein uberjar
+2. execute: `lein uberjar` to create a standalone jar
 3. edit reminders.bat or reminders.sh to look like this: java -jar C:\path\to\emailclojmatic-1.0.0-SNAPSHOT-standalone.jar "Your name" "you@gmail.com" - You may list as many name and email address pairs as you'd like to have the reminders sent to
 4. setup a cron job or a windows scheduled task to run the reminders.bat/sh say every half an hour.
 It keeps track of how many reminders it has already sent today so that it will only send you reminders once a day.
+5. create a `reminders.txt` like the one shown above and palce it in the resources directory